nervana21/bitcoin-rpc-codegen/README.md

 - **Automatic Parameter Validation:** Generated methods include basic input validation and enforce type safety at compile time.
 - **Error Handling:** Uses `anyhow` for comprehensive error reporting, ensuring that RPC errors and parsing issues are clear.
 - **Integration with Bitcoin Libraries:** Leverages industry-standard crates such as `bitcoin` and `bitcoincore-rpc` for Bitcoin types and connecting to a Bitcoin Core node.
-- **Extensible and Maintainable:** The generated code is organized into client and types modules (for example, the generated files are produced into Cargo's build directory via `OUT_DIR`).
-A dedicated node connection module (`src/node_client.rs`) abstracts the low-level RPC connection, making integration with your regtest (or other network) node easy.
+- **Build Process Integration:** Generated code is produced into Cargo's build directory via `OUT_DIR` at compile time, making integration with your Rust projects seamless.

 ## Supported Versions

 - Bitcoin Core versions: v17 to v28
-  (The code generation supports all versions, though you can focus on v28 by default.)
+  (The code generation supports all versions, though v28 is the default target.)

 ## Installation